August 3, 2026

 Children have an increased risk of cavities due to their lack of experience with brushing their teeth efficiently on their own, combined with their propensity to consume more sugary foods.
 In comparison, factors that increase an adult’s risk for tooth decay and cavities include having existing dental fillings that may crack or receding gums, exposing the tooth root to plaque buildup, and eventually decay.

 Some people find it more challenging to maintain their oral hygiene and access professional care.
-The elderly population, some racial/ethnic and socioeconomic groups, and children from low-income families are among those who most often do not have access to appropriate dental care and have an increased risk of tooth decay and cavities.
+The elderly population, some racial and ethnic groups, some socioeconomic groups, and children from low-income families are among those who most often do not have access to appropriate dental care and have an increased risk of tooth decay and cavities.
 Other people with chronic diseases like diabetes, arthritis, or heart disease are at a higher risk for oral health issues.

 How do you treat a cavity?

-Expert dentist Dr. Edwards and his associates Dr. Prince use modern techniques and advanced technology to make your dental experience painless, efficient, and affordable.
+Dr. Edwards and his associate Dr. Julia Prince use modern techniques and advanced technology to make your dental experience painless and efficient.
 Our Solea dental laser allows us to do fillings often without needles and drills in a fraction of the time, making the procedure practically painless.
-We offer NuCalm, which is a narcotics-free sedation technique that produces a consistent relaxation effect without drugs, impairment, or intoxication of any kind.
+We also offer NuCalm, a narcotics-free sedation technique that produces a consistent relaxation effect without drugs, impairment, or intoxication of any kind.

 If the decay reaches the root or pulp of the tooth to the point that it can not be repaired with just a filling or crown, you may need a root canal which consists of removing the dead or damaged nerve, blood vessels, and tissue along with the decayed portions of the tooth.
 This root space will be filled in with a sealing material and may sometimes require a crown.